Bicycle Accident Lawyer in Milwaukee, Wisconsin

 When choosing a lawyer, it is critical that you hire an experienced Wisconsin Bicycle Accident Lawyer.
 You should be comfortable with your lawyer’s experience handling Wisconsin Bicycle Accident Personal Injury Cases. in which you have been involved.
 Contact an Experienced Wisconsin Bicycle Accident Lawyer.

-Wisconsin Bicycle Law
+Milwaukee, Wisconsin Bicycle Accident Attorney

 According to Wisconsin law, bicycles are considered “vehicles” on Wisconsin roadways.
 Other motorists are required to treat bicyclists just as they treat all other vehicles.
 At the same time, bicyclists must obey the Wisconsin Rules of the Road.
 Oftentimes, bicyclists do not realize they are required to follow the rules just as a motor vehicle does.
 Follow this link for a detailed summary of the Wisconsin Statutes regarding Wisconsin Bicycle Law.